Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Intellectual property: the rights and terms to use the video for commercial use.

-Distribution: placing the content on the websites or streaming services.
+Distribution: placing the content on websites or streaming services.

 Media amplification: promoting the video collaboration through social channels.